 Once the petition for dissolution of marriage has been filed and the other party has responded, either party has the option of requesting a temporary orders hearing.
 In this hearing, the court will issue temporary orders regarding child support, custody of minor children, spousal support, a division of debts, who will reside in the primary residence, etc. These orders are called temporary orders because they will only be in place until the divorce and permanent orders are finalized.

 When a divorcing couple is unable or unwilling to agree on important decisions such as child custody, child support, or spousal support, this is considered a contested divorce.
 Contested divorces are those that most individuals wish to avoid.
 Why?
 Contested divorces tend to cause more conflict between the divorcing spouses, take more time to resolve, and are therefore more expensive.

 Choosing the right divorce attorney will make a significant impact on the results of your case.
 No matter what stage of the divorce process you are in, we can assist you in navigating your divorce and protecting your rights.
 We have experience and skills that can be used on your behalf to protect you.
-Contact us today to speak with one of our experienced attorneys.
+Contact you family law attorney today to speak with one of our experienced attorneys.

 Not all divorces end in long court battles.
 In fact, most divorces in Arizona are uncontested.
 An uncontested divorce is one that is resolved outside of the courtroom, such as through mediation or another out-of-court agreement.
 The result is no less binding than a contested divorce in court, but the process is more constructive overall.
 You approach with your divorce lawyer in Scottsdale will play a big impact on this.